Back

 No. AI overviews may reduce some clicks, but high intent search traffic remains strong.
 Professional service buyers still research firms and validate decisions on websites.

 Yes.
 Mortgage broker SEO and SEO for accountants can drive significant high intent enquiries when structured correctly.
-Results depend on competition, time investment and execution quality.
+High intent mortgage broker searches in Australia currently total approximately 1.1 million per month.

 Referrals are high quality but should be systemised.
-Combining referrals with SEO, content marketing and paid media creates a more stable and scalable acquisition model opening up th
+Combining referrals with other sales channels like SEO, content marketing and paid media creates a more stable and scalable acquisition model.

 Both play roles.
 SEO often converts at higher rates in professional services, while PPC captures immediate demand.
-The strongest strategy integrates both.
+The strongest strategy integrates both and generally require both to generate a much higher overall ROI

 Peter Tu